 Few people remember it, but there was also a sea Ferrari that matched the success of its racing cars.
-Today it is one of the most coveted objects in the world, collectors go crazy for this precious boat with the symbol of the prancing horse, now owned by a private investor who has sold it at an auction for a million and a half pounds.
+Today it is one of the most coveted objects in the world, collectors go crazy for this precious boat with the symbol of the prancing horse, now owned by a private investor who has bought it at an auction for a million and a half pounds.

 This cult object is called Ferrari Arno XI Hydroplane and still holds the record, set in 1953, of the fastest boat weighing up to 800 kg set on Lake D’Iseo at a speed of 150.2 miles (242.708 kilometers per hour).
 The engine installed is that of the Ferrari 375 Grand Prix which won the 1951 World Championship, a 4,500 cc 12-cylinder with two compressors for a power of 600 horsepower.

 Preparations began when Achille Castoldi, engineer and motorboat champion, in 1952, went to Maranello to Ferrari’s headquarters with his two closest friends, the famous champions Alberto Ascari and Luigi Villoresi, to order a V-12 Formula 1 engine.

 The blessing of the Commendatore, Enzo Ferrari, was practically assured because Castoldi had managed to save a certain number of Alfetta 158 racing cars (at the time Ferrari worked for Alfa Romeo) during the war, keeping them hidden from the German occupying forces in his factory in Abbiategrasso, near Milan.